 By creating Mission 360, Erin curated an online community of personally vetted studios, instructors, coaches, and healers available on-demand to help users create a stronger body, enriched spirit and expanded mind, no matter what their schedule.
 The inspiration to create Mission 360 came from Erin's personal experience and the challenge of integrating a healthy, mindful lifestyle and demanding schedule.
+The company has secured multiple backend licensing agreements with boutique studios across the country.

 Erin believes that daily movement, nutrition, focus, and proactivity are the keys to success and happiness.
 Her work is her nod to Rumi’s suggestion “let the beauty of what you love, be what you do.”